Slumdog Millionaire: Plot

-In 1992, five-year-old Jamal Malik, a resident of the Juhu slum of Mumbai, obtains the autograph of Bollywood star Amitabh Bachchan after jumping into a cesspit; the crowds around Amitabh Bachchan are deterred by Jamal as he is covered head to toe in human feces.
+In 1992, five-year-old Jamal Malik, a resident of the Juhu slum in Mumbai, obtains Bollywood star Amitabh Bachchan's autograph after jumping into a cesspit; the crowds around Amitabh Bachchan are deterred by Jamal as he is covered head to toe in human feces.
 Jamal's elder brother Salim later sells the autograph.
 Their mother is killed during the Bombay riots.
-While fleeing the riot, the brothers encounter a child dressed up as Rama, with a bow and arrow in their right hand.
 Having escaped the riots and taken shelter from the rain, the brothers meet Latika, a girl from their slum.
 Jamal suggests that she could be their "third musketeer", a reference to The Three Musketeers, a novel which the brothers learned about in school.
 The brothers refer to themselves as Athos and Porthos but cannot remember the third musketeer's name.

-The three children are found by Maman—a gangster who trains street children to become beggars.
-After witnessing Maman blinding the children to make them more effective beggars with hot oil, Salim escapes with Jamal and Latika.
+The trio are found by Maman—a gangster who trains street children to become beggars.
+After witnessing Maman blinding the children with hot oil to make them more effective beggars, Salim escapes with Jamal and Latika.
 The brothers board a moving train, but Latika cannot keep up.
-Salim grabs her hand but purposefully lets go after Latika had placed hot chili peppers in his undergarments while Salim was sleeping the night before, leaving her to be recaptured by Maman.
+Salim grabs her hand but purposely lets go in revenge for a prank Latika had pulled the night before, leaving her to be recaptured by Maman.
 For the next years, Salim and Jamal travel on top of trains, making a living by selling goods, pickpocketing, washing dishes, and pretending to be tour guides at the Taj Mahal.
 At Jamal's insistence, they return to Mumbai to find Latika and discover that Maman is raising her to be a prostitute.
 The brothers rescue her, with Salim shooting Maman dead.
-Salim gets a job with Javed—a rival crime lord.
+Impressed by this, Javed—a rival crime lord, grants Salim a job.
 In their room, Salim orders Jamal to leave him alone with Latika, presumably to sexually assault her.
 When Jamal refuses, Salim draws a gun on him, and Latika persuades Jamal to leave.